 And using those strips?
 They’re removing a ton of filaments all at once.
 Most, if not all, of what you see when you pull that strip away is just sebum that belonged in your pores and was doing its job.
 It was doing its job, and you ripped it out of its home!
 And for that, you run the risk of enlarged and stretched pores and broken capillaries, while stretching your skin and making it more prone to wrinkles.

-The best way to clear up or prevent blackheads is by using an acid exfoliant daily and a physical exfoliant a couple times a week.
+The best way to clear up or prevent blackheads is by using an acid exfoliant daily and a physical exfoliant a couple of times a week.
 These will help to remove dead skin cells that could clog your pores while improving the overall texture of your skin.

 And another thing, with the popularity of Dr. Pimple Popper, all of a sudden everyone with a metal store-bought extractor is an at-home dermatologist.
 Stop squeezing.
 Throw out your extractor.
 Burn your pore strips.
 Implement a good skincare routine, see a skincare professional if you notice any abnormalities, and moisturize, moisturize, moisturize.
 And most importantly, step away from your nose.
 And be kind to your face.
 You only get one, unless your name is Arya Stark.